-Codesignate is a 75%-owned subsidiary of Seer.
+^{}Codesignate is a 75%-owned subsidiary of Seer.
 The Group's effective ownership over Codesignate is 52.50%.
 The Group has determined that it has control over the entity and consolidates the entity on this basis.
-Storm Indonesia and Allcare are 100%-owned of Storm Technologies, Inc.

-All subsidiaries are domiciled in the Philippines except for Storm Indonesia, which is domiciled in Indonesia, and
+All subsidiaries are domiciled in the Philippines except for Storm Indonesia, which is domiciled in Indonesia, and AOC and ODX, which are domiciled in Singapore.